-Allow you to purchase land: Extremely obvious and no doubt the biggest benefit, a land loan can help you to finance your land purchase where otherwise you wouldn’t have been able too.
-According to the Housing Industry of Australia, Sydney has the most expensive median capital city land price at $445,000, while the cheapest is found in Hobart at $184,750.
-The large majority of the population doesn’t have that kind of money lying around.
+Allow you to purchase land: Extremely obvious and no doubt the biggest benefit, a land loan can help you to finance your land purchase when you otherwise wouldn’t have been able too.
+According to the Housing Industry of Australia, Sydney has the most expensive median capital city land price at $546,500.
+The large majority of the population don't have that kind of money lying around.

 No time limit for building: Provided your lender knows this and approves you, there’s no time limit for when you have to finish your build, unlike a construction loan.
 This means you could take your time to save up a deposit for a construction loan, or simply pay down the amount borrowed for your land loan.